RedCometLabs/hapi-react-couch/README.md

 ## Production

 Run `make prod`, this will bundle everything into `/dist/` and serve it via hapi.js.
+Remember to set the `NODE_ENV` to production.